Johnny Depp as Paul Kemp, expatriate American journalist and borderline alcoholic

 The flat front chinos have an extended waistband tab, a straight fly, slanted side pockets, and jetted rear pockets with no buttons.

-Kemp interestingly wears his slim light brown leather belt with the squared brass single-prong buckle on his left hip.
+Kemp interestingly wears his slim tan woven leather belt with the squared brass single-prong buckle on his left hip.
 Nothing about the trousers, which appear to have standard belt loops, indicates that the belt needs to be worn in this fashion, so it is likely a personal choice of his.

 The trousers look instantly baggier once the belt is taken away following a horrible night battling the Puerto Rican court system.